-The module is the Concepteers Teleconsole E running firmware version 2.0 on hardware rev A1.
+The module is the Concepteers Teleconsole TCS6U4W running firmware version 2.0 on hardware rev A2.
 The module is classified as a multi-chip standalone cryptographic module.
 The physical cryptographic boundary is defined as the module case and all components within the case.
-No software or firmware is excluded from validation.
+The antenna and associated functionality is excluded from validation.

-The physical boundary is pictured below:
+The physical boundary is pictured in the image below: